Harrix/harrix-pylib/docs/funcs_md.md

 def generate_image_captions(filename: Path | str) -> str
 ```

-Process a markdown file to add captions to images based on their alt text.
+Process a Markdown file to add captions to images based on their alt text.

-This function reads a markdown file, processes its content to:
+This function reads a Markdown file, processes its content to:

-- Recognize images by their markdown syntax.
+- Recognize images by their Markdown syntax.
 - Add automatic captions with sequential numbering, localized for Russian or English.
 - Skip image captions that already exist in italic format.
 - Ensure proper handling within and outside of code blocks.

 Args:

-- `filename` (`Path | str`): The path to the markdown file to be processed.
+- `filename` (`Path | str`): The path to the Markdown file to be processed.

 Returns: